cmuparlay/parlayhash/README.md

 The tables marked with ** are "semi" growable.
 In particular they all sharded and to perform well one needs to select the right number of shards, which depends on the expected size and number of threads.
-For the experiments given below we selected 2^14 shards for all, except for parallel_hashmap, which has a limit of 2^12, which we picked.
+For the experiments given below we selected 2^14 shards unless the library limited the number of shards to a smaller number, in which case we picked the largest number.
 We note this would be very wasteful for small tables, requiring hundreds of thousands of bytes even for a table with a single entry.

 Adding another hash table simply requires adding a stub file `other/<myhash>/unordered_map.h` (e.g., see [other/boost/hash/unordered_map.h](other/boost/hash/unordered_map.h))